Advanced Money School Lesson 2: Design Your Wealth Map

 Your Net Worth Statement will look something like this:

 Attached to this lesson is a simple spreadsheet template for creating your Net Worth statement.
-Alternatively, you can use an app like Personal Capital or Quicken.
+Alternatively, you can use an app like Empower or Quicken.

 When creating your Net Worth Statement, it’s critical that you include 1) everything and 2) be completely honest in assessing what your assets and liabilities really are.